 What is MSM?

 MSM, or methylsulfonylmethane, is an organic sulfur compound synthesized for use as a dietary supplement.
-In nature, it’s found in small amounts within fruits, vegetables and grains.1 The MSM found in supplements and powders is a water soluble, odorless compound that delivers elemental sulfur to the body.
+In nature, it’s found in small amounts in fruits, vegetables and grains.1 The MSM found in supplements and powders is a water soluble, odorless compound that delivers elemental sulfur to the body.

 As one of the more abundant minerals found in the human body, sulfur is crucial for many different bodily functions.
 Your body can use sulfur to synthesize critical chemicals, form or repair connective tissues, metabolize certain foods and help the digestive system absorb nutrients from the foods you eat.

-MSM is actually a natural byproduct of another sulfur compound, dimethyl sulfoxide (DMSO).
+MSM is actually a natural byproduct of another sulfur compound: dimethyl sulfoxide (DMSO).
 MSM and DMSO provide similar benefits, but MSM is a more biologically available form of elemental sulfur, as your body converts DMSO into MSM.

 Getting enough sulfur from diet alone is difficult for a few reasons.
-First, today’s modern American diet often lacks fresh fruits and vegetables that contain naturally-occurring sulfur.
+First, the modern American diet often lacks fresh fruits and vegetables that contain naturally-occurring sulfur.
 Second, the soil where produce is grown has become depleted of natural sulfur, which limits the amount of sulfur available for plants to absorb while growing in the ground.
 Finally, cooking can destroy the small amount of sulfur that is found in today’s produce, all but ensuring that diet alone isn’t a sufficient source of sulfur.

 Why Do People Take MSM Supplements?